Health Programs and Campaigns

 • Access to various physicians and specialists to promote diversity among providers and treatment team.

 Please know that no release of information is required.
 PHI that is used or disclosed for purposes of treatment, payment, or healthcare operations is permitted by HIPAA Privacy Rules (45 CFR 164.506) and does not require consent or authorization from the member.
+For our SUD population, METS falls within parameters of 42 CFR Part 2 and still does not require an ROI unless disclosing information to another provider for care coordination.

 The Process